 Monitoring re-indexing

 During re-indexing, it is possible to estimate the percent indexed using the following SQL command:

-This value is also logged periodically both when re-indexing in the background and the foreground and is available via JMX.
+This value is also logged periodically when re-indexing in the background and is available via JMX.
 See Metrics for more information.